-4.62 Policy Q8 sets out the Council's commitment to good quality design and construction.
+- 4.74 Policy Q8 sets out the Council's commitment to good quality design and construction.
 Simple designs based on local precedents are often much easier (and cheaper) to construct than complex or bespoke ones.
 For example, parapets generally look better on flat roofs than exposed fascias and gutters.
-Designers should seek to design scheme which minimise the long term maintenance burden on the occupier.

-4.63 Designers should provide as much information on construction detailing and materials as possible up front at application stage; otherwise the application may be delayed whilst further information is prepared or the Council may impose conditions to an approval requiring more information to be submitted.
+Designers should seek to design schemes which minimise the long term maintenance burden on the occupier. - 4.75 Designers should provide as much information on construction detailing and materials as possible up front at application stage; otherwise the application may be delayed whilst further information is prepared or the Council may impose conditions to an approval requiring more information to be submitted.
+In accordance with Policy Q8 A detailed drawings may be required at application stage to demonstrate the design quality of complex or unusual features - 4.76 Designers should not overlook the requirements of policy EN4 B which requires high standards of sustainable design and construction.

-Sympatheitc materials used on library extension
+Sympathetic materials used on library extension